American Miracle Worker

 For three years prior to his transfer to his last parish in New Orleans, Louisiana, he was in charge of the Redemptorist Mission Band.
 Blessed Francis Xavier Seelos and a group of other priests would travel all over the middle states, including Missouri, Illinois, Wisconsin, Michigan, Ohio;, Pennsylvania, New York, New Jersey, Connecticut, and Rhode Island.
 He not only considered mission work to be important, he wrote to his sister in 1863, “It is properly the work in the vineyard of the Lord; it is entirely apostolic work.”

 One of his greatest strengths was in the Confessional.
 Blessed Francis Xavier Seelos reminds us of Padre Pio and St. Jean Vianney.
 He would spend hours in the Confessional.
 He was gentle but firm.
 He begged the sinners from the pulpit to come to the confessional.
 He said “O you sinners who have not courage to confess your sins because they are so numerous or so grievous or so shameful.
 O, come without fear or trembling!
 I promise to receive you with all mildness; if I do not keep my word, I here publicly give you permission to cast it up to me in the confessional and to charge me with a falsehood.”
-He chided his fellow priests who did not have compassion for penitents; “The priest who is rough with the people does injury to himself….he sins, at least in ignorance…he scandalizes all who see and hear him…Thousands reject the Church and the Sacraments because they have been badly treated by a priest.” continued in third column
+He chided his fellow priests who did not have compassion for penitents; “The priest who is rough with the people does injury to himself….he sins, at least in ignorance…he scandalizes all who see and hear him…Thousands reject the Church and the Sacraments because they have been badly treated by a priest.”

 On September 27, 1866, he began his last journey for the Lord, to New Orleans, Louisiana.
 As he was traveling on the train to New Orleans, a nun asked him how long he would be stationed in New Orleans.
 His reply was “I will be there for one year, and then I will die of the Yellow Fever”, which is exactly what happened.
 He spent just short of 11 months in Louisiana, and on September 17, 1867, he caught the lethal Yellow Fever.
 He tried to continue with his work, but in short order, he was incapacitated, and on October 4, 1867, he died.
 But his time in New Orleans and the work he did there was enough for the priests and parishioners of St. Mary’s Church to realize they had a saint among them.
 The works he did, the kindness towards the people, reaching out to the sick and dying, made them aware they had been given a special gift in Blessed Francis Xavier Seelos.